Overview of offering services in Azure Stack

 Trial offers: You can use trial offers to attract new users, who can then upgrade to additional services.
 To create a trial offer, create a small base plan with an optional larger add-on plan.

-Capacity planning: You might be concerned about users grabbing large amounts of resources and clogging the system for all users.
+Capacity planning: You might be concerned about users that grab large amounts of resources and clogging the system for all users.
 To help performance, you can configure your plans with quotas to cap usage.

 Delegated providers: You can grant others the ability to create offers in your environment.
 For example, if you’re a service provider, you can delegate this ability to your resellers.
 Or, if you’re an organization, you can delegate to other divisions/subsidiaries.